thedzy/boggle_solver/README.md

 Only way to know for sure, was to do it.
 So I did it.
 Here it is.

 ## Improvements?
-While sorting the dictionary made huge improvements in speed, it is still a little slow when it gets into long words, big puzzles, or some combination of the two.
+While sorting the dictionary made huge improvements in speed, ~~it is still a little slow when it gets into long words, big puzzles, or some combination of the two.~~

 While I debated multithreading it, just to see the change, I ultimately decided that beyond just proving it could be done.
-Solving all the starting points simultaneously would have a huge impact.
+Solving all the starting points simultaneously would have an ~~huge~~ impact.

 ## State?
 No known bugs.
 Works.